huudangdev/paypal-node-sdk/README.md

 To write an app using the SDK

   * Register for a developer account with PayPal and get your client_id and secret at (https://developer.paypal.com).
-  * Get a reference variable for 'paypal-rest-sdk' npm in your file.
+  * Get a reference for 'paypal-rest-sdk' npm in your file.
   * Create and configure http_options.
   * Generate access token by invoking 'generateToken' method with your client_id and secret and callback function.
   * Use the token to set 'Authorization' header in http_options.